ivan006/2025-01-job-application-flux-be/README.md

   ```bash
   npm install
   ```
-  *(Ensure you have npm version 8.18.0 and Node.js version 18.8.0 installed.)*
+  *(I have npm version 8.18.0 and Node.js version 18.8.0 installed.)*
 - Copy `.env.development.example` to `.env.development` and set `VITE_API_BACKEND_URL` to the correct back-end URL.
 - Start the development server:
   ```bash
   npm run dev
   ```

+---

+## **Seeding**

+- Using a database management tool, go to the database's `task_statuses` table and create 1 record with the name "Complete".
+- Register an account through the front-end (no need to verify through email).